P. Priscilla Lui, Ph.D.

 - personality and individual difference determinants of psychopathology.

 To the extent that knowledge on the prediction and explanation of human psychology only is as good as our ability to assess these concepts, I am interested in scale development and evaluation of the quality of psychological measures.
 Some measures that I have developed can be found HERE.
 A list of my publications can be found in my NCBI bibliography or my ResearchGate.

 In addition to contributing to science by producing original research, I also serve on four editorial boards, and act as ad hoc reviewers for numerous peer-reviewed journals.

 In 2019, I was honored to have been named a Rising Star by the Association for Psychological Science, and selected by the Society for Clinical Psychology to receive the Samuel M. Turner Early Career Award for Distinguished Contributions to Diversity in Clinical Psychology.

 I received the 2019-2020 SMU Golden Mustang Award in recognition of my contributions to teaching, student learning, and the discipline.

 Currently, I teach undergraduate-level courses on Psychology and the Challenges of Life and Psychology of Culture, Ethnicity, and Race, and a graduate-level course entitled Cultural and Individual Diversity: Principles and Best Practices in Research and Applications.
 I also have taught Research Methods in Psychology and Abnormal Psychology .

-I aim to inspire students to use psychology courses to shed light on or solve real world problems.
+I aim to inspire students to use psychology courses to shed light on or solve real world problems–to “give psychology away.”
 Some examples of fact sheets created by students in my Psychology of Culture, Ethnicity, and Race course can be found HERE.
-To see examples of class products from Research Methods in Psychology, you may access selected Research Press Releases written by my students HERE.

 More information about the undergraduate curriculum in Psychology at SMU can be found on our departmental website.